JakeSamu/netchecker/README.md

 * Ask to install nmap, ssh-audit and testssl if they are not installed

 * Question yourself if you want to do that with bash or python.

+# Disclaimer

+This is still work in progress.
+This is not meant to be a masterpiece but more some small scripting that I thought would be fun to do.